manish-9/drumset-player/README.md

 # drumset-player
-A Drum Set Player made using javascript (made for fun :D )
+A Drum Set Player made using javascript as a learning exercise (made for fun :D )